cysouw/diathesis/text/c10_participle.md

 b.
 Er hat die Nägel gebogen.
 :::

 Diachronically, the depictive usage of participles is likely to be the origin of light-verb constructions.
 Various light-verb constructions appear to be only partially grammaticalised.
-For example, the participle *geschenkt* in [@next a] can both be interpreted as a depictive predicate with the meaning as in [@next b] and as part of a light-verb construction with meaning as in [@next c], see [@sec:participles-bekommen-passive].
+For example, the participle of *geschenkt* in [@next a] can both be interpreted as a depictive predicate with the meaning as in [@next b] and as part of a light-verb construction with meaning as in [@next c], see [@sec:participles-bekommen-passive].

 ::: ex
 a.
 Er bekommt ein Buch geschenkt.